ianheggie/geocoder2/README.md

 * Supports multiple Ruby versions: Ruby 1.8.7, 1.9.2, 1.9.3, 2.0.0, and JRuby.
 * Supports multiple databases: MySQL, PostgreSQL, SQLite, and MongoDB (1.7.0 and higher).
-* This is a clone of the Geocoder gem at v1.1.9 with updates to handle an api_key with google.
+* This is a clone of the Geocoder2 gem at v1.1.9 with updates to handle an api_key with google.
 * Works very well outside of Rails, you just need to install either the `json` (for MRI) or `json_pure` (for JRuby) gem.

 Installation
 ------------

-Install Geocoder like any other Ruby gem:
+Install Geocoder2 like any other Ruby gem:

     gem install geocoder2